theobaur13/ESOTERIC-website/README.md

 # ESOTERIC-website
 A demo website for ESOTERIC.
-(ElasticSearch Semantic Optimized Text Extraction Retrieval from Information Corpus)
+(Elasticsearch Semantic Optimized Text Extraction Retrieval from Information Corpus)

 ## Prerequisites
 To run this system [Elasticsearch 8.12.2 x64](https://www.elastic.co/downloads/past-releases/elasticsearch-8-12-2) needs to be installed and an Elasticsearch database needs to be active.
 A detailed guide on how to set up Elasticsearch can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/run-elasticsearch-locally.html#_start_elasticsearch).